free shipping on orders over $50

 These effects usually last 15 minutes to an hour, but can go on longer.
 People with asthma or breathing problems might have worse reactions.

 You need to get help right away to reduce pain and avoid long-term health risks.
-Knowing how pepper spray affects you can help you decide if you want to use it or try something else.
+Knowing how self-defense pepper spray affects you can help you decide if you want to use it or try something else.

 Key Takeaways